So, you’ve stumbled upon this non-toxic bakeware guide to clean up your kitchen. Here’s why you made a smart move:

 Caring for Stainless Steel

-- Although steel is resilient, you should avoid steel wool – this can cause pitting on the surface.
+- Although steel bakeware is resilient, you should avoid using steel wool when cleaning.
+It can score & pit the surface.
 Instead, use a Scotch-Brite pad.

 3. Pure Ceramic Non-Toxic Bakeware (& Unglazed Stoneware)

 Pros of Ceramic Bakeware

 - Non-reactive, non-toxic, & non-porous.
 Made from impervious heat-strengthened clay.

 - Doesn’t hold odors or flavors, so each meal remains untainted from the last.